 A week of reviews spotlighting some of the least memorable killer robots in b-movie history.

 Stuart Gordon Spotlight

-Reviews and background information on the complete filmography of b-movie icon Stuart Gordon.
+Reviews and background information on the complete filmography of the late b-movie icon Stuart Gordon.